 He Stinketh

 It’s funny.
-It has been a while since I have been in a fraternity house – but yes, there can be a bad smell!
-And, we do indeed get used to things in life.
-We get used to the way things are – even things that stink.
+It’s been a while since I’ve been in a fraternity house—but yes, there can be a bad smell!
+And we do indeed get used to things in life.
+We get used to the way things are—even things that stink.

 Pastor Rob Bell once spoke about the passage in John where Lazarus is raised from the dead.
-He mentioned that in the King James Version it says about Lazarus, “He stinketh!”
+He mentioned that in the King James Version, it says about Lazarus: “He stinketh!”
 For a while, Bell had that verse taped above his computer in his study.
-It would remind him to consider the places in his own life that “stinketh,” places that he needed Jesus to raise from the dead.
-You see, he wanted something to remind him to reflect on this – so that he wouldn’t get used to the stink.
+It reminded him to consider the places in his own life that “stinketh,” places that he needed Jesus to raise from the dead.
+He said he just needed a little something to remind him—so that he wouldn’t get used to the stink.

-I once heard that if a frog jumps into hot water, it will immediately jump out.
-But, if it is placed in cool water and the temperature is slowly turned up, it gets used to the water and will stay there until it is cooked.
+They say that if a frog jumps into hot water, it will immediately jump out.
+But if it’s placed in cool water and the temperature is slowly turned up, it gets used to the water—and will stay there until it is cooked.

 Daily Message Author: Joe Albright